-The Research Administration Hub Educational Offerings are open to all in the MIT research administration community and those exploring a career in research administration.
-You can learn at your own pace with self-study webinars.
+Live research administration trainings are open to all in the MIT research administration community and those exploring a career in research administration.
 MIT authentication is required to register for and join online trainings.

 -